 Electric cars are flying off the shelves.
 A few years ago, they were synonymous with innovation and advanced technology; a cutting-edge form of transport that only a fraction of the population could access.
 Now, they're becoming increasingly affordable for people, thanks to various government-organised schemes and competitive prices.

 It is interesting to think that, although they seem to represent a recent technological breakthrough, electric cars are, in fact, much older.
-They were built around the same time and in parallel with the traditional combustion engine cars.
+They were built around the same time and in parallel with traditional combustion engine cars.
 But their entry into the mobility landscape was delayed due to complications related to developing one of the essential vehicle components: the electric car battery.

 The development of electric car batteries was unstable for much of the 20th century.
 It was not until the early 1990s that we began to see the idea of a car powered by an electric battery as a feasible reality to be realised and incorporated into the current market.

-Fortunately, science has lent a hand since then, and nowadays, we have more than one option for alternative energy to standard means of combustion.
+Fortunately, science has lent us a helping hand since then, and nowadays, we have more than one option for alternative energy to standard means of combustion.
 But how does a battery work, how many types of batteries are on the market, and are they dangerous?

 What is an EV battery?

 In an electric or hybrid car, the battery is the component that stores and releases energy in the form of electricity.
 Once sent to the motor(s), it is converted into mechanical energy and transmitted to the wheels, allowing the car to move.
 It works on the chemical principle of the flow of electrons between a releasing element (called the anode, or negative pole) and a receiving element (called the cathode, or positive pole).